 In January 2019, ACICIS welcomed 17 students onto the Flexible Language Immersion Program (FLIP), 15 of whom undertook the program with the support of the New Colombo Plan (NCP).
-Hosted by Universitas Gadjah Mada (UGM), the FLIP allows students to choose a mix of Indonesian language classes at the Indonesian Culture and Language Learning Service (INCULS) and other regular immersion classes at the university’s faculties.
+Hosted by Universitas Gadjah Mada (UGM), FLIP allows students to choose a mix of Indonesian language classes from the Indonesian Culture and Language Learning Service (INCULS) and other regular immersion classes from the university’s faculties.
 These are taught in Indonesian and English, and students pick them according to their language abilities and study interests.
-Aside from the academic component, the FLIP also offers students the chance to undertake an optional professional placement (internship) with a local host organisation.
-Semester 48 was the first academic semester where FLIP students were offered options to undertake an internship as part of the program.
+Aside from the academic component, FLIP also offers students the chance to undertake an optional professional placement (internship) with a local host organisation.
+Semester 48 was the first academic semester during which FLIP students could undertake an internship as part of their program.
 This semester, three students completed their placements at Yogyakarta-based international relations research centres and women resource centres.
 They were involved in their host organisations’ research projects, writing articles, event organising, giving presentations, and assisting with day-to-day tasks.

-Cameron Allan (The Australian National University) took a mix of INCULS and political science subjects at the Faculty of Social and Political Sciences (FISIPOL).
-He challenged himself to complete regular curriculum subjects such as ‘Hubungan Australia-Indonesia’ and ‘Pengorganisasian Partai Politik’ which were delivered fully in Indonesian.
+Cameron Allan (The Australian National University) took a mix of Indonesian Language classes from INCULS and political science subjects from the Faculty of Social and Political Sciences (FISIPOL).
+He challenged himself to complete regular curriculum subjects such as ‘Hubungan Australia-Indonesia’ and ‘Pengorganisasian Partai Politik’ which were delivered entirely in Indonesian.
 Cameron also involved himself in the Australia-Indonesia Youth Association (AIYA) as their Vice President and took part in an Acehnese dance group on campus, the Sanggar Kesenian Aceh (SAKA) UGM.

-Focusing on improving her Indonesian language skills, Faith Stellmaker (The Australian National University) took her classes at INCULS.
-‘Kebudayaan Indonesia’ was her favourite subject where she learned about Indonesian identities, art and politics, gender issues, and as well urbanisation.
-According to Faith, “The class was very critical in analysing Indonesian culture and covered a lot of different subjects, so it was a good introduction to the topic”.
+Focused on improving her Indonesian language skills, Faith Stellmaker (The Australian National University) solely undertook Indonesian language classes at INCULS.
+‘Kebudayaan Indonesia’ was her favourite subject during which she learned about Indonesian identities, art and politics, gender issues, and as well urbanisation.
+According to Faith, “The class was very critical in analysing Indonesian culture and covered a lot of different subjects, so it was a good introduction to the topic.”

 Aside from her academic and extracurricular activities, Dana also undertook a placement at the Mitra Wacana Women Resource Center, a grassroots organisation aiming to create a gender-equitable Indonesian society, focusing on the issues of sexual and reproductive rights, violence against women, and human trafficking.
 Dana was given the opportunity to visit target communities and observe discussions and workshops, to write articles for Mitra Wacana’s website, to present in a series of discussions, and to run English classes for staff members.
 Speaking about her internship experience, Dana mentions that “it also gave me the opportunity to develop my Indonesian language skills due to use of Indonesian in a professional and casual environment and because much of my work involved reading and writing, especially through translation and editing”.